Scientific Name

 Aloe is a very forgiving plant, and a well-grown plant can be quite beautiful.
 However, as with all succulents, Aloe must never be allowed to sit in stagnant water, and the plant should be carefully monitored to watch for signs of overwatering.

 These succulents are not particularly fast-growing and will only rarely need repotting.
-In the spring, repot Aloes that are tipping over their pots or have ceased growing.
+Repot Aloes that are tipping over their pots or have ceased growing in spring.
 A well-drained potting mix is essential.
-Use cacti or succulent mix.
-During the repotting of a larger plant, it is possible to divide the root ball carefully.
+Use a cacti or succulent mix.
+When repotting a larger plant, it is possible to carefully divide the root ball.
 Some varieties of Aloe will send off offsets that can be potted independently.

 Learn more at How to Grow and Care for Aloe.